kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ## 6.3 Smoother automatic rewrite control

 In the above example, we configure the automatic rewrite editing the code, for the `SetAutomaticTestRewrite()` call.
-This is both very a bit cumbersome, and has the disadvantage, that you may accidently commit setting automatic rewrite to `true`.
+This is both very a bit cumbersome, and has the disadvantage, that you may accidentally commit setting automatic rewrite to `true`.
 A smoother solution is to use an environment variable to turn on/off the automatic rewrites.
 You can then edit this variable through your shell.
 To do this you can configure with the following:

 ```C#
 // requires stateprinter v2.1.xx